A home for street children

 Our children

-Arrival of Angelo and Darock in the evening with the children from Kamituga after a tiring journey through mud and rain
+Arrival of Angelo and Darock in the evening with the girls from Kamituga after a strenuous journey due to mud and rain

 Registration of children at school

-12 and 8 years old, they lived in Kamituga with an elderly and sick grandmother.
-The mother died of an illness attributed to witchcraft, the father in a mining accident due to a tunnel collapse.
+12 and 8, lived in Kamituga with an elderly and ailing grandmother.
+Their mother died of a disease attributed to witchcraft, their father in a mining accident due to a tunnel collapse.

 Esther

-8 years old, she lived in Mwenga with a mother who was paralysed in one leg.
-The two older sisters became pregnant at 14.
-The eldest left her daughter (now 5 years old) with her mother and went to look for work in the mines.
+8 years old, lived in Mwenga with a mother who was paralyzed in one leg.
+The two older sisters became pregnant at 14; the eldest left her daughter ( now 5 years old) with her mother and went to find work in the mines.
 The other has yet to give birth and is helping her sick mother.
 She wanted to come with us.

 Mbilizi

-14 years old, his mother died of poisoning when he was 3 years old, his father died of illness, he lived in Mwenga with a grandmother who went mad after her 16-year-old son was killed.
-He had stopped studying after his grandmother was widowed.
+14 years old, his mother poisoned to death when he was 3, his father died of illness, he lived in Mwenga with a grandmother who went mad after her 16-year-old son was killed.
+He had stopped his studies after his grandmother was widowed.
 When he arrived here he was very withdrawn, but in a few weeks he has opened up a lot and is always smiling, although the memory of his parents makes him cry sometimes when he is alone.

 Bauduin

-14 years old, we rescued him from the Kamituga orphanage, a small centre run by a local couple where some orphaned children are taken in, but where the quality of care is very low due to lack of means, organisation and staff training.
-The mother had died from ‘ sorcellerie’, the father had lost his life in the mines.
-For a living, he went to the forest to help a man in coal production work, and at night he often slept on the road, on the market stalls, in Kamituga, until he was taken into the orphanage.
-He was reported to us for an epilepsy that had never been treated.
+14, we retrieved him from Kamituga Orphanage, a small center run by a local couple where a number of orphaned children are taken in, but where the quality of care is very low due to lack of means, organization and staff training.
+The mother had died from “sorcellerie,” and the father had lost his life in the mines.
+For a living he went to the forest to help a man in coal production work, and at night he often slept on the road, on the market stalls, in Kamituga, until he was taken into the orphanage.
+He had been referred to us for epilepsy that had never been treated.
 He looked sad and malnourished when we first saw him.
 He still had no seizures, but we immediately started treatment for extrapulmonary tuberculosis.
-After a few weeks, he improved a lot and regained a few kilos, but the treatment is long.
-He is a very intelligent child and is promising to do very well at school. he cares a lot about studying.
-He is a sweet and very quiet child who has easily integrated, he also loves school very much.
+After a few weeks he is much improved, and he has regained a few pounds, but the treatment is long.
+He is a very intelligent child who promises to succeed very well in school. he cares very much about studying.
+He is a sweet and very quiet child who has easily integrated, and he also loves school very much.

 Kika

-12 (?) years old, he doesn’t know his age.
-He was found by chance during a visit to the gold mines around Kamituga, where he helped to sift the sand and carry loads.
-At night he slept on the street.
-He wanted to follow us immediately.
+12 (?) years old, does not know his age.
+Casually found during a visit to the gold mines around Kamituga, where he helped sift sand and carry loads.
+At night he slept on the road.
+He immediately wanted to follow us.
 He was abandoned by his mother, who left with his younger brothers and another man, and by his father, who sought another woman.
-His mother also worked in the mines as a ‘twengeze’ (the name given to the women who break stones all day to find gold dust).
-At first he was very confused, he seemed to have lost all sense of time, but after a month his story became more coherent.
-He loves writing, drawing, painting and theatre.
-His drawings are full of life and colour, depicting flowers, plants and animals.
-He is a very changeable child, incapable of reflection.
+His mother also worked in the mines as a “twengeze” (that’s what they call the women who break stones all day to look for gold dust).
+At first he was very confused, seemed to have lost track of time, but after a month his narrative became more coherent.
+She loves writing, drawing, painting and theater very much.
+His drawings are full of life and color, representing flowers, plants, animals.
+He is a very fickle child, unable to reflect.
 One morning, after six months at Maison Msaada, he decided to follow Daniel and return to Kamituga.
-We are still awaiting his return.
+We are still waiting for his return.

-14 and a half years old.
-He lived on the street for many years, after the death of his parents, both of whom were murdered.
+14 years old.
+She lived many years on the street after the death of her parents, both of whom were murdered.
 His mother was a prostitute.
-It wasn’t easy to get him used to a regular life, but he also loved going to school and was proud of his small progress, as well as being proud when he was able to help us with some of the heavier work, being a very strong boy.
-Thanks also to the affection we gave him, he stayed at Maison Msaada for six months, until he decided, in his impulsiveness, to follow Daniel and return to Kamituga.
-We are convinced that it was his intention to return to the centre, but he was probably hindered by the rapid deterioration of the situation, with the arrival of armed groups.
-We still hope to be able to find him and train him in a trade, as he is a very skilful child with his hands.
+It was not easy to get him used to a regular life but he also loved going to school and was proud of his little progress, as well as proud when he was able to help us with some heavier work, being a very strong little boy.
+Thanks in part to the affection we gave him, he stayed at Maison Msaada for six months until he decided, in his impulsiveness, to follow Daniel and return to Kamituga.
+We are convinced that it was his intention to return to the center, but he was probably hindered by the rapid deterioration of the situation, with the arrival of armed groups.
+We still hope to get him back to train him in a trade, then ché is a very skilled child with his hands.

 Fabrice

 11 years old.
 He lived in Kamituga with a tubercular grandmother.
-His mother had died many years before from ‘sorcelleria’, his father from typhoid fever.
-He had only been able to attend one year of school, but he was very keen to study.
-He is a sweet and very quiet child, who has easily integrated, he also loves school very much.
+Her mother had died many years before from “sorcellerie,” her father from typhoid fever.
+He had only been able to attend one year of school, but he cares very much about studying.
+He is a sweet and very quiet child who has easily integrated; he also loves school very much.

 Christian

-After spending about five months at Maison Msaada, he decided to go back to living on the street in Kamituga.
+13, found in Kamituga one night on the road with Bonanné and Héritier.
+He had been abandoned by his parents.
+After about five months spent at Maison Msaada, he decided to return to live on the street in Kamituga.
 He had difficulty accepting the basic rules of community life.
-He was a very impulsive child, unable to reflect on the consequences of his actions.
-We would like to look for him, but the road to Kamituga is not safe at the moment due to the instability that has arisen throughout the east of the country since the end of January 2025.
-We will also need to offer him vocational training to encourage him to stay with us: for this reason we are counting on the opening of a carpentry centre once the situation is more stable.
+He is a very impulsive child, unable to think through the consequences of his actions.
+We would like to be able to look for him, but the road to Kamituga is not safe at the moment because of the unstable situation created throughout the East of the country as of the end of January 2025.
+We will also need to offer him vocational training to induce him to stay with us: for this we are counting on the opening of a carpentry center once the situation is more stable.

 Neema

 11 years old.
-Found at the age of 2 months along a river and entrusted to a woman who had already taken in other orphans.
-She began to have behavioural problems at an early age, fits of aggression and agitation.
-It had not been possible to school her, perhaps also because of a slight cognitive deficit.
-She was treated with powerful anti-psychotics to control her seizures.
-She spent her days wandering around the neighbourhoods of Kamituga.
-She no longer takes any medication with us, and although it was hard at first because she was very impulsive and often hit the little ones, she is now well integrated, and does her best to help with the housework and looking after Justin and Onorine
+Found at age 2 months along a river and placed in the care of a woman who had already taken in other orphans.
+She began to have behavior problems at an early age, bouts of aggression and agitation.
+It had not been possible to school her, perhaps also because of mild cognitive impairment.
+She had been treated with powerful antipsychotics to control her seizures.
+She spent her days wandering around the neighborhoods of Kamituga.

 Baraka

-11 years old, weighing 16 kg and measuring 104 cm.
-He came on foot from Kabogi, a village about 70 km from Mwenga, with the woman who took him in after the death of his mother, who was already ill when he was a child and was widowed at an early age.
-He is very reserved and arrived more than a month after the others, but he is happy to be here and to be able to study
+11 years old, weighs 16 kg and measures 104 cm.
+He came on foot from Kabogi, a village ca. 70 km from Mwenga, with the woman who took him in after the death of his mother, who was already ill when he was a baby and was prematurely widowed.
+He is very reserved and arrived more than a month after the others, but he is happy to be here is to be able to study

 Chance

 7 years old.
 Both parents worked in the Lugushwa mines where they contracted a fatal disease.
-The other 7 children were distributed among various relatives, Chance being left with an elderly, sick aunt.
-She sometimes cries at the memory of her mother, but is easily distracted by activities with the other children.
+The other 7 children were distributed among various relatives; Chance was left with a sick and elderly aunt.
+She sometimes cries at the memory of her mother, but is easily distracted by activities with the other children

 Justine, Justin, Julie

-Three little siblings, aged approximately 12, 10 and 7, lived alone in a shack in Kamituga, following the death of their parents.
+Three little brothers, aged approximately 12, 10 and 7, lived alone in a shack in Kamituga following the death of their parents.
 Their father had already abandoned them after the death of their mother.
 Justine spent all day at the market trying to scrape together some money in exchange for some services.
-In the evenings she cooked for her little brother and sister.
-Julie went out to fetch water, the rest of the time she stayed at home cleaning, washing, changing Justin, an autistic and epileptic child with a developmental delay, who never went out.
-Justin did extraordinary things in just one month with us, thanks to the affection and attention of so many people around him.
+In the evenings she would cook for her little brothers.
+Julie would go out to fetch water, the rest of the time she stayed in the house cleaning, washing, changing Justin, an autistic et epileptic child with a developmental delay, who never went out.
+Justin did extraordinary trials with us in just one month, thanks to the affection and attention of so many people around him.

 Samuel

 12 years old.
-He lived in Kamituga with a sick grandmother, who had worked in the mines.
-His mother had died of AIDS, his father had been found hanged.
-His older siblings had already ended up on the street, he had already had to drop out of school for three years.
+Lived in Kamituga with a sick grandmother, who had worked in the mines.
+Mother age died of AIDS, father had been found hanged.
+Older siblings had already ended up on the street, he had already had to drop out of school for three years.
 He also has a great desire to study and is very good at drawing.
 He feels at home with us.

 Daniel

 13 years old.
-His father is in the military, his mother left with another man and he found himself on the street.
+His father is a military man, his mother left with another man, and he found himself on the road.
 His friends, Bonanne and Christian, brought him to us.
 He is an exuberant and joyful child.
-After spending more than five months at Maison Msaada, one morning before dawn he decided to return to Kamituga.
-He was very proud of his progress at school: in a short time he had learnt to write, he was the first to leave the house in the morning, sometimes without even eating, for fear of being late.
-He had stolen some chalk left in the classroom by the teacher, together with three of our other children.
-The matter was discovered and he couldn’t bear the humiliation suffered in front of the more than 60 children in his class, and convinced Bonanne and Kika, his companions from life on the street, to follow him.
-Unfortunately, unlike him, the other two have no one to look for, while he still has the chance to look for his mother, who may have stayed in Kamituga.
-Like almost all street children, they are also very fickle and impulsive.
-Our hope is to be able to get them back and include them in the carpentry workshop, once the political situation allows us not only to move around, but also to carry out new projects.
-However, there is fear that he and the other three children who have returned to living on the street could be recruited into the militias, in this moment of disorder in which various armed groups are circulating.
+After spending more than five months at Maison Msaada, one morning before dawn he decided to take the Kamituga road again.
+He was very proud of his progress at school: in a short time he had learned to write, was the first to leave the house in the morning, sometimes without even eating, in fear of being late.
+He had stolen chalk left in the classroom by the teacher, along with three other of our children.
+This was discovered, and he could not stand the humiliation he suffered in front of the more than 60 children in his class, and convinced Bonanné and Kika, his fellow street children, to follow him as well.
+Unfortunately, unlike him, the other two no longer have anyone to look for, while he still has the opportunity to search for his mother, who may have remained in Kamituga.
+They, like almost all street children, are also very flighty and impulsive.
+Our hope is to be able to retrieve them and include them in the carpentry workshop, once the political situation allows us not only to move, but also to pursue new projects.
+However, there is a fear that he and the other three children who have returned to live on the streets may be recruited into the militias, at this time of unrest where various armed groups are circulating.

 Heritier

-11 years.
+11 ans.
 Found with Christian and Bonanné.
-He was afraid to leave the street, but his friends went to find him and bring him to the centre.
-His parents had both left, abandoning him, his mother possibly in prostitution, his father with the military.
+He was afraid to leave the street, but his friends went to find him and bring him to the Center.
+His parents both left, abandoning him, mother possibly in prostitution, father with the military.
 He loves music.

 Rejina

 She is 14 years old.
-She lost her mother at an early age and lived with her grandmother in Kamituga, while her older brothers left to work in the mines.
+Motherless at an early age, she lived with her grandmother in Kamituga and her older siblings had left to work in the mines.
 Her father, who also worked in the mines, died several years after her mother from an illness attributed to witchcraft.
-When her grandmother decided to leave on foot to reach a remote region (the territory of Shabunda), the child, no longer being able to afford to pay the rent of the hut, went to live with a friend of her mother’s and began to work in the mines.
-When she had saved up enough money to pay for the journey, she went to Bukavu in search of relatives, but she never found them.
-She remained on the road for a month, until the police found her and took her to the Ekabana centre, a shelter for street girls, from where she was sent to Mwenga because she was originally from that area.
-She had only attended the first three years of primary school and is now very happy to go to school.
+When grandmother decided to leave on foot to reach a remote region (the Shabunda territory), the child, no longer able to afford to pay the hut rent, went to live with a friend of her mother’s and began working in the mines.
+When she scraped together enough money to pay for the trip, she went to Bukavu in search of relatives whom, however, she never found.
+She remained on the road for a month until the police found her and took her to Ekabana Center, a shelter for street girls, from which she was sent, as she was originally from Mwenga territory.
+She had only attended the first three years of elementary school and is now very happy to go to school.

 Ilaria Moneta - co-founder